NICK GERVIN (American b. 1981 -)

 The irony in Nick’s images should make us question how considered our assessment of what is really happening at any given time is.
 If a picture is worth a thousand words, they actually might be to the wrong song.

-Nick uses a bright flash on a Fujifilm camera, which creates a high contrast image and often solicits an expression of surprise from the subject.
+Nick uses a bright flash on an SLR film camera, which creates a high contrast image and often solicits an expression of surprise from the subject.
 This can manifest in all sorts of reactions and behaviors.
 A guy getting arrested manages to flip Nick the bird with one of his handcuffed hands, another cozies up behind his friend, sticking his tongue out and grabbing some hair with it.
-Another sweet scenario unfolds of a guy trying to give a police officer a rose.
+Another sweet scenario unfolds of a guy, Shepard Fairey style, trying to give a police officer a rose.
 While this interaction is happening, a cute, playful passer-by in a dangerously short dress photo bombs the moment from stage left.

-Nick’s images have been featured in many newspapers and magazines including a written review in The Huffington Post.
-Published in Popular Photography Magazine, Life Force Magazine, Portland Press Herald, Bangor Daily News, Portland Phoenix, The Forecaster, and Dig Portland.
-His work was also featured on many covers of Dispatch magazine.
+Nick’s images have been featured in many newspapers and magazines including The Huffington Post, Popular Photography Magazine, Life Force Magazine, Portland Press Herald, Bangor Daily News, Portland Phoenix, The Forecaster, and Dig Portland.

 “People make photographs of things they think are beautiful,” said Gervin.
 “And I’m no different in that sense.”Except Gervin is known best for his stark, black and white photos of people getting arrested, falling down drunk and using drugs.“Just maybe, my idea of what beauty is, is slightly different,” he said.
 “I find the subjects I make photographs of beautiful.”